A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Abstract

 \section{Abstract}

-We present extensive empirical evidence showing that current Bayesian simulation-based inference algorithms are inadequate for the falsificationist methodology of scientific inquiry.
-Our results collected through months of experimental computations show that all benchmarked algorithms -- \textsc{(s)npe}, \textsc{(s)nre}, \textsc{snl} and variants of \textsc{abc} -- may produce overconfident posterior approximations, which makes them demonstrably unreliable and dangerous if one's scientific goal is to constrain parameters of interest.
-We believe that failing to address this issue will lead to a well-founded trust crisis in simulation-based inference.
-For this reason, we argue that research efforts should now consider theoretical and methodological developments of conservative approximate inference algorithms and present research directions towards this objective.
-In this regard, we show empirical evidence that ensembles are consistently more reliable.
+We present extensive empirical evidence showing that current Bayesian simulation-based inference algorithms can produce computationally unfaithful posterior approximations.
+Our results show that all benchmarked algorithms -- (Sequential) Neural Posterior Estimation, (Sequential) Neural Ratio Estimation, Sequential Neural Likelihood and variants of Approximate Bayesian Computation -- can yield overconfident posterior approximations, which makes them unreliable for scientific use cases and falsificationist inquiry.
+Failing to address this issue may reduce the range of applicability of simulation-based inference.
+For this reason, we argue that research efforts should be made towards theoretical and methodological developments of conservative approximate inference algorithms and present research directions towards this objective.
+In this regard, we show empirical evidence that ensembling posterior surrogates provides more reliable approximations and mitigates the issue.